-with a much broader set of for-profit schools and students in one state.
-Survey datasets have the advantage of covering the entire country, but they have relatively small numbers of respondents attending for-profit schools.4 The national data used by Cellini and Turner (2019) include only schools eligible for Title IV federal assistance, and they have data only on students who actually receive federal aid.
+Our first contribution to the existing literature using national data is that we exploit data with a much broader set of for-profit schools and students in one state.
+Survey datasets have the advantage of covering the entire country, but they have relatively small numbers of respondents attending for-profit schools.4 The national data used by Cellini and Turner (2019) include only schools eligible for Title IV federal assistance, and they have data only on students who receive federal aid.
 Many for-profit schools offer only certificates and do not participate in federal government programs.

-Second, we use a more flexible model specification to avoid the well-documented biases often present in two-way fixed-effects models, while also estimating several different models emerging in the returns to schooling literature.
-We find that results are sensitive to more constrained specifications such as those that pool data for community college and for-profit students and estimating the returns to schooling as a single, time-invariant post-schooling dummy variable.
-These less-flexible models have potential biases because they fail to account for heterogenous returns and population differences between students attending for-profit schools and community colleges.
+Second, we use a more flexible model specification to avoid the well-documented biases often present in two-way fixed-effects models, and those that pool data sets when returns are heterogeneous.
+We find that results are sensitive to more constrained specifications such as those that pool data for community college and for-profit students and estimate the returns to schooling as a single, time-invariant post-schooling dummy variable.
+These less flexible models have potential biases because they fail to account for heterogeneous returns and population differences between students attending for-profit schools and community colleges.

 Third, we present results both for those seeking certificates and those seeking associate's degrees for for-profit schools and community colleges, extending the work by Cellini and Turner (2019) looking solely at certificates.
-Thus, we are able to compare returns for each award separately by gender.
+Thus, we can compare returns for each award separately by gender.